 - If you must leave an experiment unattended use this poster:

 |WHY NOT TAKE THIS OPPORTUNITY TO UPDATE YOUR EMERGENCY CONTACT INFORMATION ON MINERVA?|

 To view/update your home and internal mailing addresses and phone numbers:

 - Log into Minerva

 - Note: Make sure to click Submit when entering changes or selecting a Type of Address to Insert

-Emergency Contact Info: It’s important for McGill to have your contact info in the case of an emergency so please be sure to complete the Emergency Contact section found under the Personal Menu in Minerva.
+Emergency Contact Information: It is important for McGill to have your contact information in the case of an emergency, so please be sure to complete the Emergency Contact section found under the Personal Menu in Minerva.